 We begin today by visiting one of England’s greatest historical landmarks, Tintern Abbey.
 The abbey was founded by Walter de Clare, Lord of Chepstow, in 1131.
 Situated adjacent to the village of Tintern on the Welsh bank of the river Wye, it was the second Cistercian foundation in Britain.
 The abbey fell into ruin after the Dissolution of the Monasteries in the 16th century, but its ‘picturesque’ ruins later became a favourite of the Romantics, its remains celebrated by poets and painters such as Thomas Gainsborough (1782), Thomas Girtin (1793), and J.M.W.
 Turner (1794–95).

-We then drive to Chepstow to visit its castle and museum.
+We then drive to Chepstow to visit its castle and, time permitting, its museum.
 Chepstow is one of the earliest stone castles in Britain; its design heavily influenced later castles.
 The first castle at Chepstow was erected in 1067 by William FitzOsbern, whom William the Conqueror had rewarded after the Battle of Hastings with the earldom of Hereford.
 He built a citadel here to control the main river crossing over the Wye, on the main route into Wales.
 The site, a narrow promontory overlooking the river, meant that Chepstow developed into a very long, narrow castle.
 In 1189, Chepstow passed to the great knight William Marshall, later Earl of Pembroke, who created what we see today by extending and strengthening the Norman castle and enclosing it within strong stone walls protected by towers, and adding the Marshall tower.
 The castle now resembled castles in the Holy Land, where William had been on crusade.
 It later passed to the Earl of Norfolk, Roger Bigod II, who further strengthened its defenses, but also created comfortable domestic apartments, turning the military fortress into a lavish mansion.
 The castle eventually fell into decay, but its impressive ruins, like those of Tintern, attracted Romantic artists.

 Adjacent, the Chepstow Museum is housed in an elegant 18th-century house.
 It explores the town’s rich, varied past as an important port and market centre.
 Exhibits deal with the wine trade, shipbuilding and salmon fishing.
 Photographs, posters, and 18th- and 19th-century paintings and prints illustrate the history of Chepstow; they represent the appeal of the town and the Wye Valley to ‘picturesque’ artists.
 Of particular note is the View on the River Wye, Looking towards Chepstow Castle, Monmouthshire (1844), by influential Romantic artist John Martin (1789-1854).